-At the heart of the playground, the themed, bespoke 4 turret playhouse castle was painted grey at the direction of the National Trust, rather than the usual stone effect.
+At the heart of the playground, the themed, bespoke four-turret playhouse castle was painted grey at the direction of the National Trust, rather than the usual stone effect.
 The detail and finish of the castle are exquisite.
 Children relish peering through the peep holes, scaling the turrets and running amok through the arched doorways.
 Built mostly from oak and FSC birch faced plywood, the play equipment is designed to be durable whilst maintaining a sympathetic approach.
-Constructed six years ago, this beautiful and realistic outdoor play castle has just been re-painted for the first time.
-The wooden structure is as solid and intact as when we first installed it and we predict no deterioration in the next five years.
+After six years of facing the elements, this beautiful and realistic outdoor play castle was re-painted for the first time.
+The wooden structure was as solid and intact as when we first installed it and we predict no deterioration in the five years that follow.

 Whether they’re scrambling up the angled climb ladder, hide-and-seeking in the ground floor keeps or hurtling down the slide, kids of all ages can’t fail to be entertained or inspired by this stunning centrepiece castle playhouse or the many exciting accessories that accompany it.
 There are over 32 separate play accessories in the castle alone.

 In all, the castle incorporates the following accessories: